dopplertask/doppler/README.md

 ### Retry
 All actions have retry mechanisms to allow you to retry an action.
 #### Variables
-* retries: Amount of retries.
+* continueOnFailure: (Boolean) true or false.
+Lets the action continue on failure, ignoring any retry.
-* failOn: Any input will cause the current action to be marked as failure.
+* failOn: The current action will fail if this evaluates to anything.
-* continueOnFailure: Lets the action continue on failure, ignoring any retry.
+* retries: (Integer) Amount of retries.

 ## Docker
 To run the built docker image: